Full-Thrust/Morena-Shipyards/archives/alaska.md

 ## [{{ title }}]({{url}}){target="_blank"}
 [{{ domain }}]({{url}}){target="_blank"}

-Converted by Xon has written by USS_Alaska@worldnet.att.net is a Royal Sovereign, Mark I ship design for RPG adventures.
+Converted by Xon from Meteo's link, was written by USS_Alaska@worldnet.att.net and is a Royal Sovereign Quad-Nacelle Starship, Mark I ship design for RPG adventure campaign.
 Contains a couple of crew characters for play.